Florida’s Citizens Property Insurance premium volume nearly doubles - NewsBreak

 TAMPA, Fla.
 (WFLA) — Florida’s so-called insurer of last resort, Citizens Property Insurance, hit a new milestone for the number of Floridians it serves, but rather than a positive, the company cited “continued instability” in the state’s market as the cause.

 At the end of 2021, Citizens Property Insurance insured a total of 759,305 policies.
 In 2022, amid a year of constant crisis for the state’s insurance market, Citizens reported the number of policies they served had gone up to 1,145,178 policies .
-In November, it was 1,126,319.Police seek to identify Niceville vehicle burglary suspect
+In November, it was 1,126,319.Florida property insurance special session passes overhaul bill

 In the Citizens 2023 operating budget report, outgoing president Barry Gilway and compay CFO Jennifer Montero wrote that they expect the number of policies insured will be close to 1.7 million, with “more than $51. billion in premium volume.”
 They said it was owing to “continued instability within the Florida insurance market.”